aws-samples/eks-multi-environment-cdk-pipeline/README.md

 - CDK Installed -
   see [Getting Started With the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)
-- Python3.7 installed
+- Python3.7 (or above) installed
 - Fork the [flux-eks-gitops-config](https://github.com/aws-samples/flux-eks-gitops-config) repository from aws-samples.
-This repository holds flux configuration for the cluster add-ons and applications
+This repository holds flux configuration for the cluster add-ons and applications.
+When the cluster will be created using the pipeline, flux will bootstrap itself, and deploy everything that is in the [flux-eks-gitops-config](https://github.com/aws-samples/flux-eks-gitops-config) repository.
+Pay attention that the CDK code is pointing to the `eks-multi-env` branch and not the `main` branch.
+To learn more about the part of how flux deploys the add-ons & applications to the cluster, please read the docs in the [flux-eks-gitops-config](https://github.com/aws-samples/flux-eks-gitops-config) repository.

 ### Clone the code